mlspec/mlspeclib-action-samples-train/sample.md

 **How a potential solution would look**

 *   Amal, the data scientist, opens a Jupyter notebook using Jupyter.
 She is able to see inputs and outputs generated by her team the last time they were saved.
-*   Amal goes to the first cell and enters a command saying `c.save_options = 'git-friendly'`.
-From this point forward, the file will be saved as a version friendly to line level diffing.
+*   Amal sets a configuration option in the notebook that causes Jupyter to save the file as .nff (new file format) instead of .ipynb.
 *   Adding this option does not change Amal’s experience with the notebook interface.
 Everything else about the file works the same - running cells, displaying rich outputs, sharing with her colleagues are all the same.
 *   Her colleague, Madhuri, wants to see the changes that Amal has made.
     *   Amal saves the file to their shared SMB share.